ngladkikh/pkonfig/docs/index.md

 ### PKonfig fields

 All simple Python data types are implemented in field types: `Bool`, `Int`, `Float`, `Str`, `Byte`, `ByteArray`.
-All fields with known type converted to descriptors during class creation.
+All fields with known type are converted to descriptors during class creation.
 Fields in `Config` classes may be defined in several ways:

 #### Using types: